-There are currently 158 members of paid staff working for the hospice, including 55 Hospice at Home nurses and health care assistants.
+There are currently over 150 members of paid staff working for the hospice, including over 40 Hospice at Home nurses and health care assistants.

-Staff manage every aspect of the hospice’s work, including all the clinical services, administration, health and safety, finance, fundraising and volunteers.
+Staff manage every aspect of our work, including all the clinical services, administration, health and safety, finance, fundraising and volunteers.

 The Senior Leadership Team oversees the day-to-day running of the hospice.
 The team currently has five members:

 I am a Social Worker by profession and have 30 years’ experience as a manager of both teams and services in Derbyshire County Council’s Adult Care Department.
 I have a wide range of experience from working in child protection, adult safeguarding and have worked with people from a variety of client groups.
 Throughout my social work career, I have always been committed to empowering people and providing services that are personalised.
 As a manager, I have always attempted to develop staff and to create a culture that promotes teamwork and support.